canada-ca/open-source-logiciel-libre/en/creation.md

-# Government of Canada Standard on Contribution to Third Party Open Source Software (DRAFT)
+# Government of Canada Standard on Open Source Software Creation (DRAFT)

 > Notice: The Standard format has been used to help drive the discussion around the requirements to open source code and support open source projects.
 The content of this document may reside elsewhere than in a Standard.
 As such, not all sections of a Standard will be kept at this time.